 In high school our instructional focus shifts to rhetoric, by which we mean the clear and persuasive expression of ideas.
 The classroom curriculum itself is organized around three schools: Humane Letters, Math and Sciences, and Arts and Languages.

-See our Secondary Course Outline and College Prep Resources below.
+See our Secondary Course Outline and more information below.

 Review our Secondary Course Outline

 Humane Letters: This is a combination of history, literature, theology, philosophy, speaking and writing that is the heart of our program.
 The issues discussed in Humane Letters classes are ones that relate to every area of life.
 The course begins in the ancient world (9th grade), moves through the classical and medieval periods (10th grade), modern European history (11th grade) and finally culminates with the literature, history, and civics of the United States.
 During 11th and 12th grades, students also take a two-year course in classical rhetoric for more in-depth training in spoken and written expression.
 The primary text used here is Aristotle’s Rhetoric.